 The subject property is located in the south-central portion of the City of Tucson, Pima County, Arizona.
-The boundaries of the area which exert the most influence over the subject are considered to be from Irvington Road on the north to Los Reales, from I-19 on the west to the Union Pacific rail road tracks to the east (west of Park Av).
-These boundaries, synonymous with the Valencia/12th Avenue area plan, are considered appropriate description of the neighborhood due to physical divisions, predominate land uses, and social characteristics.
-The subject property is in the southeast of this area.
+The boundaries of the area which exert the most influence over the subject can be described as Valencia Road on the south to 22nd Street on the north and from Davis Monthan Air Force Base on the east to Campbell Avenue on the west.
+These boundaries are considered appropriate due to physical divisions, predominate land uses, and social characteristics.
+The area defined above is referred to herein as the subject neighborhood.
+The subject property generally falls in the central-east portion of this region.